balena-io-experimental/sync-python-example/readme.md

 Now that you have the resin-cli and resin-sync plugin installed, you need to setup the device-side.
 This is pretty straight forward and only requires these 2 steps:
 1. Enable the deviceURL for the device which you want to use as your development device.
 This can be done from the `Actions` tab on the device page.
 If you need help with this, have a look at our [docs on DeviceURLs](http://docs.resin.io/#/pages/management/devices.md#enable-public-device-url).
+2. Add an environment variable to the device called AUTH_TOKEN.
+The value of this variable should be your Auth token found on the preferences page.
+If you are unsure of how to set a device environment variable check our [docs on Env Vars](http://docs.resin.io/#/pages/management/env-vars.md)
-2. Push this repo (sync-python-example) to your resin.io application.
+3. Push this repo (sync-python-example) to your resin.io application.

 Once the device has pulled the first update and is in the Idle state, you will be ready to start using resin-sync to really speed up your resin.io development.